 2. Look at the big picture.

-Even though it’s important to acknowledge your child’s learning and attention issues, it’s also good to keep them in perspective.
+Even though it’s important to acknowledge your child’s learning and thinking differences, it’s also good to keep them in perspective.
 A child who always hears about his dyslexia may start to feel like the things he’s good at don’t matter.

-Remind your child that his learning and attention issues are just a small part of who he is.
+Remind your child that his learning and thinking differences are just a small part of who he is.
 Help your grade-schooler identify and celebrate his strengths.